Dr Nils Jaeger is Assistant Professor in Digital Technologies and Architecture.

 Nils has an interdisciplinary background in both Architecture (BA from Technische Universität Berlin 2003; M.Arch. from Ball State University, Muncie, IN, USA 2006) and Computer Science (PhD from University of Nottingham 2015).
 Nils' Ph.D. thesis is titled "Enacted Embodiment In Adaptive Architecture: Physiological Interactions between Inhabitants and Biofeedback Architecture," which he completed in the Mixed Reality Laboratory (School of Computer Science, University of Nottingham).

-Nils' research is on human-building interaction, (digitally) adaptive architecture, personal data, wellbeing, and theories of embodiment.
+Nils' research is on human-building interaction, (digitally) adaptive architecture, personal data, mental health and wellbeing, and theories of embodiment.
 He has published book chapters, refereed journal articles, conference papers, and magazine articles in these areas.
 He has also presented his research at international conferences and as invited guest speaker.

-Since 2019, Nils holds an appointment as External Examiner for the Foundation Course in Architecture, International Year One, and the Graduate Diploma at INTO Newcastle, Architecture Programme.
+Nils was External Examiner for the Foundation Course in Architecture, International Year One, and the Graduate Diploma at INTO Newcastle, Architecture Programme (2019-2022).

 Profile on ResearchGate.